letshash/knomp/README.md

-## Mining stratum for Spacecoin and other komodo assetchains.
+## Mining stratum for Spacecoin, Komodo, and other komodo smartchains.

 Requirements
 ------------